robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Soon after that speech US funded NGOs started to infiltrate the Ukraine society with the aim of influencing the political context.
 Looking at those past times, we can recognise it but at that time it was not so obvious.
 Only recently documents emerged by the U.S. archives that a political interference in Ukraine to create some revolutions to bring in power a pro-European government which would later go against Russia.

 In that same year the subprime loans bubble exploded and soon after the burst reached Europe.
-Under this point of view, it is worth to notice that there is no any way that aany country can apply fro joining the NATO by their own governemnt decision.
-But **only** by an official and explicit invitation from USA becuase this is the **only** procedure allowed among NATO to expand their obbligations over other countries.
+Under this point of view, it is worth noting that there is no way that any country can apply for joining NATO by their own government decision.
+But **only** by an official and explicit invitation from USA because this is the **only** procedure allowed among NATO to expand their obligations over other countries.

 Therefore, the idea published by the media about the free-will of joining NATO is a mere fraud towards public opinion leveraging the ignorance about how NATO works by its own statute which, obviously, cannot be changed without the USA approval.
 Which supports the idea that NATO is a military fanclub of the USA, and it still seems to be the case today.

 - 2025-06-24 -- [NATO chief Mark Rutte](https://www.aljazeera.com/news/2025/6/24/trump-shares-texts-from-nato-chief-praising-decisive-action-on-iran) commends Trump for pushing European nations to increase (from 2% up to 5% of the GDP) their military spending, in a ‘BIG way’ thanks to US pressure.

-Anyway, back to the operational season started in 2007, it was supported by the U.S. Congress which lately removed the law forbidding to fund, train and arm neo-nazis groups also outside the USA.
+Anyway, back when the operational season started in 2007, it was supported by the U.S. Congress which lately removed the law forbidding to fund, train and arm neo-nazis groups also outside the USA.
 Because that was what the CIA was doing exactly in Ukraine by covering operations and later under the Sunlight.
 Thus we reach the Minsk agreements and the Crimea annexation by Russia with a popular referendum.

-Morever, the Dombass and a few other Ukraine regions in which Russian people were living as the majority of the population were put under the pressure of being bombed, time to time, by the central Ukraine government.
+Moreover, the Dumbass and a few other Ukraine regions in which Russian people were living as the majority of the population were put under the pressure of being bombed, time to time, by the central Ukraine government.
 Which also removed by law the right to use Russian language as the second official language of Ukraine.

 [!INFO]
 The Minsk agreements are a pair of agreements aimed at ending the war in the Donbas region of Ukraine.
 The first agreement, Minsk I, was signed on September 5, 2014.
 The second agreement, Minsk II, was signed on February 12, 2015.
 Minsk I focused on a ceasefire and establishing a security zone along the border between Ukraine and Russia, with monitoring by the Organization for Security and Co-operation in Europe (OSCE).
 Minsk II built on this, outlining a package of measures for implementing the Minsk agreement.